MicrosoftDocs/windows-itpro-docs/windows/manage/appv-supported-configurations.md

 ### Management server operating system requirements

-The App-V Management server can be installed on a server that runs Windows Server 2008 R2 with SP1 or a later.
+The App-V Management server can be installed on a server that runs Windows Server 2008 R2 with SP1 or later.

 > [!IMPORTANT]
 > Deployment of the Management server role to a computer with Remote Desktop Services enabled is not supported.